GetStream/stream-chat-android/documentation/docs/client/setup/initializing_sdk.md

  ```
 > You can access your apiKey in the [Dashboard](https://getstream.io/dashboard)

-If you create the `ChatClient` instance following the pattern in the previous example, you will be able to access the that instance from any part of your application.
+If you create the `ChatClient` instance following the pattern in the previous example, you will be able to access that instance from any part of your application.

 Access the `ChatClient` using the `instance()` method: